 Customer Communication Platforms: The 2026 Landscape and How to Choose

-The phrase customer communication platform covers more ground than it looks.
+A customer communication platform is one product that pulls together help desk software, live chat, messaging hubs, proactive campaigns, and in-app messaging so support, marketing, and product teams share one inbox instead of buying four separate tools.
 It includes help desk software, live chat tools, messaging hubs, proactive campaign systems, and in-app messengers, all stitched into one product.
 The category consolidated in the last three years because buyers stopped tolerating separate subscriptions for chat, email, knowledge base, and campaigns.
 This is the 2026 map.

 What a customer communication platform actually is